ThinCat/1password-php/README.md

 # Requirement
-PHP 5.3+ with SQLite3 and openSSL
+PHP 5.3+ with SQLite3 and openSSL extension

 # License
 MIT